RhetTbull/photos_time_warp/README.md

   -V, --verbose             Show verbose output.
   -L, --library PHOTOS_LIBRARY_PATH
                             Path to Photos library (e.g. '~/Pictures/Photos\
-                            Library.photoslibrary'.
+                            Library.photoslibrary').
 This is not likely needed
                             as photos_time_warp will usually be able to locate the path to the open Photos library.
 Use --library only if you get an error that the Photos library cannot be located.
-  -x, --exiftool            Use exiftool to also update the date/time/timezone
-                            metadata in the original file in Photos' library.
-                            To use --exiftool, you must have the third-party exiftool utility installed (see
-                            https://exiftool.org/).
-Using this option modifies
-                            the *original* file of the image in your Photos library.
-It is possible for originals to be missing from disk (for example, if they've not been downloaded from iCloud); --exiftool will skip those files which are missing.
-  -p, --exiftool-path PATH  Optional path to exiftool executable (will look in
+  -e, --exiftool-path PATH  Optional path to exiftool executable (will look in
-                            $PATH if not specified).
+                            $PATH if not specified) for those options which require exiftool.

 Other options:
   --version                 Show the version and exit.